Welcome!!.. to the Harlingen-San Benito MPO

-The Harlingn-San Benito MPO's website will provide you with information related to transportation planning within the Harlingen Urbanized Area and includes the following jurisdictions:
+The Harlingn-San Benito MPO's website will provide you with information related to transportation planning within the Harlingen urbanized area.

 The Harlingen-San Benito MPO is the regional transportation planning organization responsible for working with local, state, and federal governments, the private sector, and the citizens to plan coordinated transportation systems designed to move people, goods, and services affordably, efficiently, and safely throughout the MPO area.
 The function of the Harlingen-San Benito MPO is to coordinate regional transportation planning between the State of Texas and nine member entities/municipalities, which consist of Harlingen, San Benito, Primera, Santa Rosa, Palm Valley, Rio Hondo, La Feria, Los Indios, Combes, and Precincts 3 & 4 of Cameron County.